gathecageorge/hadoop/README.md

 - 8088:8088 # Hadoop main
 - 9870:9870 # Hadoop browser

-# gathecageorge/anaconda-jupyter-pyspark:latest
+# quay.io/jupyter/all-spark-notebook:latest
-- 8888:8888 # Jupyter notebook
+- 8888:8888 # Jupyter notebook with pyspark
 ```

 # Running

 Using docker compose is the recommended way to run.
 Just git clone this repo, cd into the directory and run `docker compose up -d`.
 This will start hue, mysql database for hue and hadoop.
-For hadoop, online image will be used, incase you want to build locally, change `hadoop.yml` to `hadoop-build.yml` in `.env` file.
+For hadoop, online prebuilt image will be used, incase you want to build locally, change `hadoop.yml` to `hadoop-build.yml` in `.env` file.

-If you want to start anaconda/jupyter/pyspark you need to add `anaconda.yml`(Uses remote image) or `anaconda-build.yml`(Build image locally, might take a long time) to `.env` file with `:` before each yml file.
+If you want to start jupyter notebooks with pyspark you need to add `jupyter.yml` to `.env` file with `:` before each yml file.

 Using docker command.